PhilTheGM/DeathwatchAndAscension/development/AddingOperativeOrganisations.md

 |               250xp             |            500xp        |           750xp         |         1000xp           |

 Other considerations are:
 * Theme: If the skill or talent is thematic for these type of character it should have a lower cost.
-Likewise, in the case of specializations if this
+Likewise, in the case of specializations.
 * Prerequisit: If they are a prerequisit for a very powerful ability then they may cost more.
 If they have a large number of prerequisits then they should cost less.
 * Weapom Training always costs 250 at this step.
 This is to match with the fact that Astartes basically start with weapon training in everything they need.